nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

         ⚙ Note: The 'Erase' button may be disabled, via the "noerase" option.

-      + Click the 'Export' button near the lower right to export the selected picture to your export folder. (e.g., "~/Pictures/TuxPaint/")
+      o Click the 'Export' button near the lower right to export the selected picture to your export folder. (e.g., "~/Pictures/TuxPaint/")

-    From the "Open" screen you can also:
-      + Click the blue 'Slides' (slide projector) button at the lower left to go to slideshow mode.
+    From the "Open" screen you can also: o Click the blue 'Slides' (slide projector) button at the lower left to go to slideshow mode.
 See "Slides", below, for details.

-      + Click the blue 'Template' button at the lower left to go to convert the selected picture into a new template, which can be used as the basis for new drawings.
+      o Click the blue 'Template' button at the lower left to go to convert the selected picture into a new template, which can be used as the basis for new drawings.